rya-sge/access-denied/_posts/2023-09-01-learn-crypto-blockchain.md

 Organisator: Members of UC Berkeley, Stanford

-> This class aims to bring together students and experts in academia and  industry to explore Zero-Knowledge Proofs (ZKP).
+The goal of this course is to explore Zero-Knowledge Proofs (ZKP).

->
-> - An introduction on the history of ZKP.
+ - *An introduction on the history of ZKP.*
-> - We will cover the design of several current efficient ZKP systems.
+- *Cover the design of several current efficient ZKP systems.*
-> - Provide tutorials on the front-end compilers to write ZKP  statements.
-Students can write the computations using such higher-level  programming languages, and compile them to low-level representations and run the ZKP protocols using these tools.
+ - *Provide tutorials on the front-end compilers to write ZKP  statements.
+Students can write the computations using such higher-level  programming languages, and compile them to low-level representations and run the ZKP protocols using these tools.*
-> - We will cover applications of ZKP
+ - *We will cover applications of ZKP*
->   - including (1)  privacy-preserving cryptocurrencies and computations such as Zcash and  Zexe;
+   - *including (1)  privacy-preserving cryptocurrencies and computations such as Zcash and  Zexe;*
->   - (2) zkRollup and zkEVM that improve the scalability of blockchain;
+   - *(2) zkRollup and zkEVM that improve the scalability of blockchain;*
->   - (3) zkBridge to build a secure foundation for multi-chain  interoperability;
+   - *(3) zkBridge to build a secure foundation for multi-chain  interoperability;*
->   - (4) other applications in machine learning, program  analysis, and network traffic analysis
+   - *(4) other applications in machine learning, program  analysis, and network traffic analysis*

 ## Security